U.S. retailers rely on deep discounts to win back-to-school shoppers

-NEW YORK (Reuters) - Many U.S. retailers reported stronger-than-expected August sales on Thursday, but they had to use steep discounts to attract back-to-school shoppers.
+NEW YORK (Reuters) - Many U.S. retailers reported stronger-than-expected August sales on Thursday, but many of them had to resort to deep discounts to attract back-to-school shoppers.

 The unusually high level of discounting raised concerns about margins for this quarter.
 It also showed that apparel chains might have to keep offering bigger incentives at a time when consumers are spending more on their homes, cars and other durable items.